zip-ch/widget-zip/README.md

 ```

-* You can choose to have a negative version of the widget :
+* You can choose to have a negative or a transparent version of the widget :

 ```
 zipWidget({
 		color: "negatif" //by default positif
 	});

 zipWidget({
 		color: "transparent" //by default positif
 	});